-Good practice in prescribing and managing medicines and devices
+Good practice in proposing, prescribing, providing and managing medicines and devices

 About this guidance